nbx0/NGS_training/README.md

-## Protocol for Influenza genome and SARS-CoV-2 spike-only assembly and curation
+## Protocol for Influenza genome and SARS-CoV-2 spike-gene assembly and curation
 <hr>

 ### Start with demultiplexed sequencing reads from an Illumina or Oxford Nanopore Technologies sequencer and finish with high quality genomes ready for submission to public repositories!